 Orchids All Over The Place

-After the two amazing Safaris we visited he National Orchid Park located at Kaziranga National Park that exhibited many varieties of Orchids.
+After the two amazing Safaris, I visited the National Orchid Park located at Kaziranga National Park that exhibited many varieties of Orchids.
 The park also hosted a series of cultural art forms of North Eastern India.
-We went for he night show where an array of performances gave us a taste of the North Eastern cultures.
+We went for the night show where an array of performances gave us a taste of the North Eastern cultures.
 One dance that I truly enjoyed was the Bamboo dance of the Karbi tribe.

 Silence By the River Chandubi

 After experiencing all that Kaziranga had for us, I was back in Gauhati.
 The next day I visited the Chandubi lake.

 The drive to the lake with friends was timeless, as we drove past many tea gardens and also went through the rural villages of North East India.
 In the Assam and Meghalaya border, we stopped at a little tea shop for a cup of LAL chai (red tea) where we were served some delicious Assamese tea.
 We were surprised when they charged us Rs.
 3.75 for a cup.

 The sleepy Chandubi lake seemed to be so detached from the rest of the world.
 The people living across the lake crossed the river on long rowing boats.
 Because of the rains we decided not to go rowing into the waters but we sat below a small structure right at the banks and watched the hills that sank into the river and the boats that went back and forth.

 My journey to north East India came to an end as some friends came over and prepared for us some delicious pork dish with bamboo shoot, a delicacy in the North Eastern parts of India.